 Easier said than done, though, right?

-‘Hodling’, as an investment strategy, has become more attractive and popular in concurrence with the validation of the industry, which is now worth close to $2M.
-Technological advances have made crypto robust despite consistent volatility, and Bitcoin has reached the status of a store of value alongside gold.
+‘Hodling’, as an investment strategy, has become more attractive and popular in concurrence with the exponential growth of the crypto industry, which is now worth close to $1T.
+Technological advances have made crypto robust despite consistent volatility, and some might even argue that Bitcoin has reached the status of a store of value alongside gold.

 What Is the Best Strategy for New Crypto Investors?